 Because taking this medication makes your thyroid slow down, there’s a risk that you can develop hypothyroidism.
 When that happens you have an underactive thyroid.
 If you develop hypothyroidism, you may need to take daily medication to help replace your thyroid hormones.

 Doctors have used radioactive iodine to treat hyperthyroidism for over 60 years.
-It’s considered safe.
-That’s why more than 70% of adults with hyperthyroidism are treated with it.
-Doctors are also using it more frequently to treat children older than 5 years.
+It’s generally considered safe, and it is used to treat more than 70% of adults with hyperthyroidism.

 Methimazole has less-severe side effects, so it’s prescribed more often.

-About 5% of people who take antithyroid medications develop allergic reactions like rashes and hives.
-About 1 in 500 patients end up with fewer white blood cells.
+Up to 3% of people who take antithyroid medications develop allergic reactions like rashes and hives.
+In rare cases, these medicines can cause a condition called agranulocytosis, which decreases the number of your white blood cells.
 When this happens, you’re more likely to develop an infection.
 There’s also the risk of liver damage.

 See your doctor right away if you develop symptoms like a fever or sore throat while taking these drugs.